Why should I choose to send my child to a GSNENY summer camp?

 If you answered “YES” to most of these questions, then your daughter is ready for an exciting Summer Camp Experience.

-Does my daughter have to be a Girl Scouts to attend camp?
+Does my daughter have to be a Girl Scout to attend camp?

 All girls are welcome to attend.
 Girls who are not registered Girl Scouts need to indicate so, on the Camp Registration Form and pay a one time $15 Girl Scout Membership fee.

 Is financial assistance available?

 GSNENY has a limited amount of financial assistance funds.
 Financial assistance is available for any portion of the camp fees excluding a $25 deposit.
 This is done on a first come first served basis, and is based on the individual needs of the girl.
 Assistance is limited to one camp session per child per summer camp season.